Logo of Boss Rush Network featuring bold, modern typography.

 Nintendo Pow Block – A Nintendo Podcast by Boss Rush

-Nintendo Pow Block is a weekly Nintendo podcast for The Boss Rush Network.
-Each week, Edward Varnell, Corey Dirrig, and their friends from around the internet come together to discuss the week that was in the world of Nintendo, covering the latest news, rumors, new and upcoming games, updates to Nintendo Switch Online and Nintendo Music App, what they’ve been playing in the Playing with Power segment, and more.
-Thanks for watching or listening to Nintendo Pow Block on the Boss Rush Network!
-New episodes release every Monday.
+Nintendo Pow Block is a weekly Nintendo podcast hosted by Edward Varnell, Corey Dirrig, and their friends from around the internet.
+Each week, they dive into the latest Nintendo news and rumors for Nintendo Switch and Switch 2, new and upcoming releases, updates to Nintendo Switch Online and the Nintendo Music app, and discuss what they’ve been playing in the Playing with Power segment.

 Listen to Nintendo Pow Block on Podcast Services